bibekgaihre/Agrishop-Boilerplate/README.md

 # Bikerent-Boilerplate

 <strong>EN:</strong><br/>
-A simple demo backend application for rabbitmq and docker learners in Typescript.
+A simple demo application for rabbitmq and docker learners in Typescript.
 This is only intended to show demo and not to be used on production.
 Tech Stacks used:<br/>